swarnendubiswas/dotemacs/shortcuts.md

-# Useful keyboard shortcuts
+# Useful Keyboard Shortcuts

-This file lists useful keyboard shortcuts.
+This file lists useful keyboard shortcuts and describes how to deal with common use cases.
 Most keybindings are from a default installation of GNU Emacs, so the keybindings listed here should also be available in the reference cards.
-I am maintaining this for **my** ease of reference.
-Suggestions are welcome.
+I am maintaining this for my ease of reference.

 Use `M-x describe-personal-keybindings` to see personal keybindings defined using `bind-key`.
 Use `C-h m (describe-mode)` to view documentation for the current major mode, including a list of its key bindings.